Special Events Include

 Registered children, like adults, will wear membership badges while attending convention activities.
 Just to be safe, consider filling out the back of the badge with names and contact numbers (mobile phone, ideally) of adults who are prepared to deal with anything from discipline problems to medical emergencies.
 Also consider adding the number of the child's hotel room.

 In general, children in KidSpace independently are expected to be able to manage their own allergies and routine care; if this is not the case, they should have an adult on hand for their safety.
 Any life-threatening food allergies must be conveyed to the children's programming co-ordinator as soon as possible, but at this point the best we are likely to be able to do is warn you away from certain things.
-The co-ordinator of children's programming uses a service dog to mitigate the effects of a disability.
-As such, the dog will be present in the KidSpace area almost all of the time.
-If your child needs medication to control dog allergies, please plan ahead.

 Drugs and other medical interventions are wonderful things.
 If you intend your child to have such things in the KidSpace area, they must be under your child's physical control at all times so that no other child can accidentally access them.
 If this is impractical, medication should be retained by your child's responsible adults or be left in the hotel room.
 KidSpace staff cannot be responsible for any child's medication or therapy.

 KidSpace staff will be running two pool parties this year.
 Although there will be adult supervision at the pool parties, there is no certified life guard.
 Children under 5 and weak swimmers must have a parent attend with them.